ATNF/askapsdp/README.txt

  * install the python tools necessary to build the system.
-This is using a modified version of 'working-env' to provide a python environment independent of the system, 'setuptools' to install python packages and the CONRAD package 'recursivebuild', which handles the build process.
+This is using a modified version of 'working-env' to provide a python environment independent of the system, 'setuptools' to install python packages and the ASKAP package 'recursivebuild', which handles the build process.

-cd svnCONRAD
+cd svnASKAP
 python bootstrap.py      # only once
 . initconrad.sh		   # execute everytime a new session is started